 - Use an appropriate airbrush cleaning fluid to effectively break down and flush out the paint.

-What Can I Use To Clean My Airbrush
+What Should I Use To Clean My Airbrush

-There are three main options when it comes to what you should clean your airbrush with:
+There are four main options when it comes to what you should clean your airbrush with:

 - Proprietary branded airbrush cleaning solution;